The Decidability of the Riemann Hypothesis

 \section{Definitions}

-In this section we set out the definitions which are used in the note.
+In this section the definitions which are used in the note are set out.
 These are from recursive function theory, Takeuti's elementary complex analysis from mathematical logic, and from analytic number theory.
 There are no derivations and the reader might need to consult the references.